Sitecore/xmcloud-starter-js/SUPPORT.md

 # Sitecore XMCloud Starter JS Support

-If you're looking for support for XMCloud starter kit there are a lot of options:
+If you're looking for support for XMCloud starter JS there are a lot of options:

 ### Documentation